Peru Surf Travel Guide

 Peru has over 2,000 kilometres of Pacific Ocean coastline that hosts some of the longest waves on the planet.
 Northern Peru enjoys world-class waves all year around, attracting surfers from all over the world.
 The north swells wrap around the endless headlands providing perfect pointbreaks often without a soul around.
 South swells are usually bigger and more consistent than the north swells, with Punta Hermosa, just south of Lima, is a hub of cold-water quality.

 Chicama is considered the longest left in the world and one of surfing’s greatest natural attractions

 Hosted the World Surf Titles back in 1965

 Welcoming country with thousands of years of culture and history

 You will be spoilt for choice of where to surf.
 In the north of Peru you have Piura and Chicama, each area boasting several world-class breaks, whilst in the south near the capital Lima you get the same quality of waves, but a more consistent swell season.

-Best Surf Breaks
+Best Surf Breaks in Peru

 Five sections that offer consistent hollow, fast, and powerful barrelling waves up to 1.5km long.